cameronhirbodi/ch-design/_posts/blog/2018-03-22-inspired-by-artist-jor-ros.md

 Jor Ros uses more realism than is seen in most Anime yet it feels stylized in his own way.
 I enjoy his choices of color, the urban streetwear influence, and how he incorporates geometric figures.

-I encourage anyone reading this to support him in purchasing even a small print from him store as I just have.
+I encourage anyone reading this to support him in purchasing even a small print from his store as I just have.